janetjoywilson/janetjoywilson.github.io/_posts/2017-04-03-tree-whisperers.md

 [The Canadian Backwoods Colouring Book](https://www.amazon.ca/Canadian-Backwoods-Colouring-Book/dp/0385689799) brings the lush beauty of Canada's wildlife and landscape to life in a colouring book along with excerpts from the country's greatest writers and poets like Lucy Maud Montgomery, Stephen Leacock, Nellie McClung to name a few.

-eginning in January, this book will take you through each month and season, exploring the wildlife and landscapes that define Canada.
+Beginning in January, this book will take you through each month and season, exploring the wildlife and landscapes that define Canada.

 ![earthdaycollage]({{ site.url }}/images/blog/earthdaycollage.jpg)